-In the medical cannabis world, research most frequently associates tetrahydrocannabinol (THC) with chronic pain relief.
-Yet, patients frequently cite CBD, a non-intoxicating cannabinoid, as an effective treatment for muscle spasms, arthritis, and joint pain.
+In the medical cannabis world, patients most frequently associate tetrahydrocannabinol (THC) with chronic pain relief.
+Yet, anecdotal reports cite CBD, a non-intoxicating cannabinoid, as able to deal muscle spasms, arthritis flares, and joint pain.
 While studies are not complete, these are conditions that could potentially benefit from topical pain relief creams.

 In association with findings from, “A Cross-Sectional Study of Cannabidiol Users” published in Cannabis and Cannabinoid Research in 2018, it’s clear that many Americans are dabbling with several different kinds of CBD products — including topicals.
-Furthermore, this 2018 survey on CBD details how chronic pain and arthritis were the top conditions in terms of treatment efficacy.
-Interestingly, ten percent of people reported already using topical products.
+Furthermore, this 2018 survey on CBD details how chronic pain and arthritis were the top conditions in terms of reported efficacy.

 Certainly people are already relying on CBD for topical pain relief, but does the science support it?